| Title: | Efficient Rolling Functions |

 |

-level is similar to a sigma value for normally
+The thresholdMin level is similar to a sigma value for normally

 distributed data.
 Hampel filter values above 6 indicate a data value that is